 - After the carrier delivers the message and the mobile device acknowledges that it received the message by sending a notification back to the carrier via the cellular tower network, the cell tower puts the delivery notification on a queue to deliver to the carrier’s main servers.

 - The carrier puts delivery notifications on another queue to deliver them to our aggregator (a bundler from which we purchase millions of messages - carriers don't sell messages directly to anyone).

 - The aggregator puts the delivery notifications from a carrier on yet another queue to deliver them to TextPower.

-The upshot of this is that you might think that it took three minutes for the carrier to deliver the message.
+The upshot of this is that you might think that it took three minutes or even thirty minutes for the carrier to deliver the message.
 But when they look at the data that came in, it will likely show that the message was delivered within 0.5 second.
 It is the delivery status report that is being delayed, not the delivery of the message itself.